michaelmaryanoff/MovieRoulette/README.md

 # **Movie Roulette**

 ## Description:
 "Movie Roulette" is an app to use when you can't figure out what to watch.
 The user inputs a set of three parameters (genre, release window, and actor).
-The user will then hit the "spin" button and the app will then find a list of movies meeting those criteria using the TMDB.org API and will generate a random movie to watch that night.
+The user will then hit the "spin" button and the app will then find a list of movies meeting those criteria using the TMDB.org API and will generate a random movie to watch.

 # **App implementation**